-- 1. Visual detailed inspection. - 2.
-Check wheel nut torque, tyre pressures and tyre wear/damage. - 3.
+- 1. Visual chassis inspection - 2.
+Check wheel nut torque, tyre pressures and tyre wear/damage - 3.
+Check wheel bearings for excess play/rumble - 4.
+Grease any bearing savers fitted with a grease gun - 5.
+Check and tighten all fasteners

+Annually after 3 of the above inspections, (or every 3,000 miles if sooner)

+- 1. Visual chassis inspection - 2.
 Check tyre wear/damage.
-Check wheel bearings for excess play/rumble. - 5.
-Check and tighten all fasteners.

-Annually, after 3 of the above inspections, or every 3,000 miles whichever comes sooner)

-- 1. Visual detailed inspection. - 2.
-Check tyre wear/damage.
-Check wheel bearings for excess play/rumble. - 3.
+Check wheel bearings for excess play/rumble - 3.
 Remove the brake drums, check the brake lining wear and remove the brake dust.
-Check the brake springs for excessive corrosion, free-off any corroded brake parts. - 4.
-Clean and re-pack taper roller wheel bearings (where fitted) and any bearing savers with waterproof grease. - 5.
-Replace any wheel bearings if on inspection they have excess play or rumble when the wheel is rotated.
-Precautionary replacement every 2 years is recommended.
-Torque the wheel nuts on re-assembly. - 6.
+Check the brake springs for excessive corrosion, free-off any corroded brake parts - 4.
+Clean and re-pack taper roller wheel bearings (where fitted) and any bearing savers with water proof grease. - 5.
+Replace any wheel bearings if on inspection they are worn or the bearing surfaces are corroded.

+Torque the wheel nuts on re-assembly - 6.
 Check brake cables for free movement.
-Adjust and check the brake linkage adjustment. - 7.
-Check the coupling head for excess wear by moving up and down on the vehicle ball.
-Smear some waterproof grease inside the coupling head and grease the nipples on the overrun shaft (if braked) with a grease gun. - 8.
-Check tighten all fasteners. - 9.
-Road test.
+Adjust and check the brake linkage adjustment - 7.
+Check the coupling head for excess wear.
+Smear some waterproof grease inside the coupling head and grease the nipples on the overrun shaft (if braked) with a grease gun - 8.
+Check tighten all fasteners